KalinkaKnudsen/methanotrophs_scripts/README.md

 Scripts for methanotrophs paper

-GraftM contains output from GraftM on the shallow metagenomes, along with coverage profiles and R-scripts for genrating PC plots and heatmaps
+GraftM contains output from GraftM on the shallow metagenomes, along with coverage profiles and R-scripts for genrating PC plots and heatmaps.
+Furhtermore, the final GraftM packages can be found.

 HQ_trees contains scripts for generating protein tress with sequences from HQ genomes